Internet and Energy in The Netherlands

-Choosing the right energy or internet provider can be a daunting task.
-The Netherlands has a unique system with a vast number of providers offering packages catered to different lifestyles and needs.
+Choosing the right energy and internet provider in the Netherlands can be a daunting task.
+The Netherlands has a unique system with a vast number of utility providers offering packages catered to different lifestyles and needs.
 Also, keep in mind before you get started you’ll have to have proof of ID and residence.
 Usually, a rental or purchase contract along with an excerpt from the municipality (uittreksel) will do.

 It’s no wonder many expats feel intimidated at the beginning of this process.
 Previous experience, insight as to what works, a network that can point you to the best options, and the ability to speak Dutch can be crucial for striking the best deal.